Danish Lamp Designer

 - A flat-pack product that reduces packaging waste by up to 80%

-- Design-for-disassembly principles that make it possible to repair lamps at home, and minimizes the need for packaging in return transport while extending product longevity
+- Design-for-disassembly principles that make it possible to repair lamps at home and minimize the need for packaging in return transport while extending product longevity

 The next step for the small Copenhagen-based company is to close their material loop and not leave it up to their customers to handle the waste after end-use.
 A take-back system for the lamps is also in the works.